OPIATE ADDICTION AND DEPENDENCE

 Although endorphins are not always adequate to relieve pain, they are very important for survival.
 If an animal or person is injured and needs to escape a harmful situation, it would be difficult to do so while experiencing severe pain.
 However, endorphins that are released immediately following an injury can provide enough pain relief to allow escape from a harmful situation.
 Later, when it is safe, the endorphin levels decrease and intense pain may be felt.
 This also is important for survival.
 If the endorphins continued to blunt the pain, it would be easy to ignore an injury and then not seek medical care.

 There are several types of opiate receptors, including the delta, mu, and kappa receptors.
 Each of these three receptors is involved in controlling different brain functions.
 For example, opiates and endorphins are able to block pain signals by binding to the mu receptor site.
 The powerful new technology of cloning has enabled scientists to copy the genes that make each of these receptors.
 This in turn is allowing researchers to conduct laboratory studies to better understand how opiates act in the brain and, more specifically, how opiates interact with each opiate receptor to produce their effects.
-This information may eventually lead to more effective treatments for pain and opiate addiction.
+This information may eventually lead to more effective treatments for pain and opiate dependence and/or addiction.

 Opiates: Pain Relief